junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 # DIARRHEA AND DYSENTERY

 When a person has loose or watery stools, he has diarrhea.
 If mucus and blood can be seen in the stools, he has dysentery.

 Diarrhea can be mild or serious.
 It can be acute (sudden and severe) or chronic (lasting many days).

 Diarrhea is more common and more dangerous in young children, especially those who are poorly nourished.

 Diarrhea has many causes.
 Usually no medicines are needed, and the child gets well in a few days if you give him lots of Rehydration Drink and food.
 (If he does not eat much, give him a little food many times a day.)

 Occasionally, special treatment is needed.
 However, most diarrhea can be treated successfully in the home, even if you are not sure of the exact cause or causes.

 # THE MAIN CAUSES OF DIARRHEA

   - poor nutrition (p.
 154) weakens the child and makes diarrhea from other causes more frequent and worse
   - shortage of water and unclean conditions (no latrines) spread the germs that cause diarrhea
-  - virus infection or ‘intestinal  u’
+  - virus infection or ‘intestinal flu’
   - an infection of the gut caused by bacteria (p.
 131), amebas (p.
 144), or giardia (p.
 145)
   - worm infections (p.
 140 to 144) (most worm infections do not cause diarrhea)
   - infections outside the gut (ear infections, p.
 309; tonsillitis, p.
 309; measles, p.
 311; urinary infections, p.
 234)